-There are many causes of divorce that studies and individuals would cite as the reason for the breakdown of marriages.
+Many causes of divorce, studies, and individuals would cite as the reason for the breakdown of marriages.
 From financial disagreements, lack of intimacy, to growing apart, lack of commitment, adultery, or having different priorities, many would point to different events or reasons.

 One important and often-overlooked reason for divorce is the inability of parties to compromise to help resolve disputes.
 In many marriages, people may feel as if they are not being heard.
 Many would similarly report that there were severe communication difficulties in the marriage.
 Over time, these communication problems can cause many marriages to go into a downward spiral.

-These communication difficulties can often be the first problem in a marriage that can results in the other causes that many would cite.
-In other words, the communication problems, and inability to compromise, can be the first domino to fall.
-Once it falls, it can result in the lack of intimacy, the adultery, the growing apart, the financial difficulties, and the other actions that result in the divorce.
+These communication difficulties can often be the first problem in a marriage that can result in the other causes that many would cite.
+In other words, the communication problems and inability to compromise can be the first domino to fall.
+Once it falls, it can result in a lack of intimacy, adultery, growing apart, financial difficulties, and other actions that result in divorce.

 If you need help trying to settle your divorce, Stange Law Firm, PC can help.
 You can call 1-855-805-0595.